Hawaii investigates unsolicited land offers as the state tries to keep Lahaina in local hands - The Boston Globe

-HONOLULU (AP) — Hawaii Gov. Josh Green said Thursday his administration has opened several investigations into people who have allegedly made unsolicited offers for property in the fire-stricken Maui town of Lahaina in violation of a new emergency order.
+HONOLULU — Hawaii Governor Josh Green said Thursday his administration has opened several investigations into people who have allegedly made unsolicited offers for property in the fire-stricken Maui town of Lahaina in violation of a new emergency order.

-Green prohibited such offers by signing an emergency proclamation earlier this week aimed at preventing land in the historic coastal community from flowing into the hands of outside buyers.
-The order aims to give residents some “breathing room” as they decide what to do next, Green said in an interview with The Associated Press.
+Green prohibited such offers by signing an emergency proclamation on Aug.
+19 aimed at preventing land in the historic coastal community from flowing into the hands of outside buyers.
+The order aims to give residents some “breathing room” as they decide what to do next, Green said in an interview with the Associated Press.

 Even before the Aug.
 8 fire, Lahaina was a rapidly gentrifying town and there’s been widespread concern since that Native Hawaiians and local-born residents who have owned properties in their families for generations might feel pressured to sell.